wesleyCampbell/Notes/Notes/Science of Psychology.md

 		- Response bias or courtesy bias.
 		- Need to be careful about leading questions.

+### Forms of Biases
+- Observer Bias:
+	- The tendency of observers to see what they expect to see
+- Sample Bias:
+	- Deals with sample population
+- Response Bias:
+	- Surveys; respondents can be biased

 ### Finding Correlation

 Standard statistical definition of the correlation coefficient.